adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 In order to finally release AdonisJS 6, we had to put on hold some ideas that we have been experimenting with.
 Now that AdonisJS 6 is out, our immediate focus is going to be on stabilizing it, fixing bugs and improving the documentation and migration guide.
 But we'll soon be able to get back to our ideas.

-This year, we've spent a lot of time testing new ideas and features.
+Last year, we've spent a lot of time testing new ideas and features.
 Some of them are already in pretty good state, while others are still being thought and worked on.
 In this article, I'm going to share some of those ideas.

 **Please, do not expect or ask for any release dates or timelines.
 We will share more details when we are ready.**